What I Keep Witnessing In This Work

 Through attachment.

-And often, those patterns were intelligent.
-Brilliant, even.
+And often, those adaptations were incredibly intelligent.

 Someone who learned not to need too much may have adapted to emotional inconsistency.